Chapter 4: Income statements

 EBIT

-EBIT is arguably the most important number that you will see on the face of an income statement.
-It represents the profits available to pay lenders (interest), the taxman and shareholders (dividends).
+It represents the profits available to pay lenders (interest), taxes and shareholders (dividends).
 When it comes to valuing a company it is also one of the best numbers to use.
-That’s because EBIT is not influenced by how a company is financed whereas other measures are (see Chapter 9 for more information on this).
+This is because EBIT is not influenced by how a company is financed whereas other measures such as pre-tax profit or earnings per share (EPS) are.

 Pre-tax profit